Cognitive Psychology

 Overview: Cognitive psychology may be defined as the study of people's ability to gather, organize, store, retrieve and use knowledge to direct their behavior.
 In short, it is the study of the mind.
 Cognitive psychologists develop and test theories (models) about the mental processes that direct observable behavior.
 This course will sample focal areas and classic studies in cognitive psychology as well as recent research of particular interest.

-1. Have a command of the research methodology and approaches appropriate to addressing issues in cognitive psychology.
+3. Have a command of the research methodologies and approaches appropriate to addressing issues in cognitive psychology.

 Text:Reisberg, D. (2022).
 Cognition: Exploring the Science of the mind, 8th Ed.
 New York, W. W. Norton (with access to ZAPS).